JDBC Store Swiftlet

 </swiftlet>

-Increase Connection Pool Size for High Throughput
+Tuning Connection Pool for High Throughput

 <swiftlet name="sys$store">